-Introduction to Microsoft Azure log integration
+Introduction to Azure Log Integration

 What logs can I integrate?

-|SIEM||Customer already using log integrator||Customer investigating SIEM integration options|
+|SIEM||Customer already uses the Azure log integrator||Customer is investigating SIEM integration options|

-|SPLUNK||Begin migrating to the Azure monitor add-on for Splunk||Use SPLUNK connector|
+|Splunk||Begin migrating to the Azure Monitor add-on for Splunk.||Use the Splunk connector.|

-|ARCSIGHT||Continue to use the Log Integrator until a connector is available, then migrate to the connector-based solution.||Consider Azure Log Analytics as an alternative.
-Do not onboard to Azure Log Integration unless you are willing to go through the migration process when the connector becomes available.|
+|ArcSight||Continue to use the Azure log integrator until a connector is available, and then migrate to the connector-based solution.||Consider using Azure Monitor logs as an alternative.
+Don't onboard to Azure Log Integration unless you are willing to go through the migration process when the connector becomes available.|